A niche market is a poorly or unattended part of a large group of consumers. A hidden opportunity within a broad and competitive branch of business.

 Do you know or if you have already

-If you are starting your business now, finding your niche should be the first step in your go-to-market strategy.
-At that point, you need to be accurate in your investments and a good niche market can yield you the first customers and help your company reach financial health quickly.
+If you are starting your business now, finding your niche should be the first step in your market strategy.
+At that point, you need to be accurate in your investments and a good niche market can yield you the first customers.
+And help your company reach financial health quickly.

 What is the market niche?